 Initial installments explore the ways in which Susan B. Anthony and Sojourner Truth leveraged the power of images and why the suffragist and abolitionist Lucy Stone and her husband published marriage vows “under protest.”
 Leading scholars also examine the role of Congress in the battle for women’s suffrage and why the example of the American West was so important to organizers who wanted to “finish the fight.”

-Suffrage School opened on June 1, 2020, and will release new videos at regular intervals for the remainder of the centennial year.
-Lessons will be archived in the Long 19th Amendment Portal.
+Suffrage School opened on June 1, 2020, and released new videos at regular intervals throughout the remainder of the centennial year.
 Each module is not only a freestanding lesson but also an invitation to explore the deeper research possibilities of the portal, which include digitized collections, data sets, online exhibitions, and other teaching materials.

 Source documents “Speech by Anna Howard Shaw,” 3 pages.
 Folder 490.
 Anna Howard Shaw Papers in the Mary Earhart Dillon Collection.
 Writings and Speeches, 1871–1919.

 Questions to guide further reflection

 How does Anna Howard Shaw indicate that she is dismissive of Native people?